p88h/aoc2024/README.md

 # this is only needed once, really
 $ git submodule init
 # you can also add `-- rec` to have it create a video file.
+# And similarly to the regular code, you can pass day number after -- to run that dat
+# Note that zig run will not work for visualisations due to raylib dependency.
 $ zig build -Doptimize=ReleaseSafe vis
 ```